 Most of this Butternut Squash Soup’s flavor comes from the cooking method, which starts with roasting the butternut squash to bring out its caramelized best.
 So you cook the squash in the skin, no need to peel beforehand.
 The only downside of cooking with butternut squash is that it takes a while.
 But once you take a bite of the sweet squash you remember why it’s worth it.
 Roasting it before you make the soup is key to getting that caramelized, deeply sweet flavor in the soup.

 - Immersion or standing blender

 - 2 large butternut squash about 4-5 pounds total, halved lengthwise, seeded

 - Salt & Pepper for seasoning the squash prior to roasting

 - 1 cinnamon stick

-- 5 cups (or more) canned chicken broth (or vegetable broth)
+- 5 cups chicken broth or vegetable broth

 - Chopped fresh parsley for garnish

 - Oil a baking sheet or cover with aluminum foil